 The award of Honors recognizes that the student's written work, supplemented by the student's ability to discuss his or her project and research at the oral examination, has been an appropriate use of 6 credit hours (the equivalent of two upper division English classes).
 A literature thesis that is awarded Honors must demonstrate independence of thought and an awareness of relevant scholarship, and must contain a clear, well-structured argument.
 The creative writing thesis that is awarded Honors must demonstrate satisfactory ability in the chosen genre (novel, short story, poetry, etc.).

 For both literature and creative writing projects, students' skill in defending their written work in the oral defense will be taken into account.

 The MLA Handbook for Writers of Research Papers, Theses, and Dissertations is the guide in matters of documentation.
 Footnotes or endnotes may be used.
 A formal complete bibliography should come after the footnotes.
 (This bibliography should not be annotated.)

 Honors theses must be prepared in a specific manner, i.e.:

-3. One copy of the Honors thesis must be submitted to the Director of Honors in English by 5:00 p.m.
-Friday April 15, 2011.
-Three other copies should be distributed to the student's examining committee (one copy per committee member) by the same deadline.
+- One copy of the Honors thesis must be submitted to the Director of Honors in mid-April, at a date determined yearly by the Charles Center.
+(A digital copy will suffice for the Honors Director).
+Three hard copies should be distributed to the student's examining committee (one copy per committee member) by the same deadline.
 These copies may be printed on any type of standard paper.

-4. After the examination, the student must correct any typographical, grammatical, or stylistic errors identified by the committee, and submit one copy to the Archives of Swem Library, along with an electronic copy.
-The final version of the thesis must be uploaded to the Honors Theses community in the William and Mary Digital Archive no later than Friday May 13, 2011.
-See instructions for doing so at http://digitalarchive.wmwikis.net/Contributor+Instructions
+- After the examination, the student must correct any typographical, grammatical, or stylistic errors identified by the committee, and submit one digital copy to the Archives of Swem Library, with a signed cover sheet.
+This copy will be uploaded to the Honors Theses community in the William and Mary Digital Archive.
+See instructions for doing so at https://digitalarchive.wm.edu/.